alexirpan/alexirpan.github.io/_posts/2026-07-12-tech-ceo-gamers.markdown

 > *Are you a fan of ustwo and Monument Valley?*
 >
 > I love what they’re doing.
 It’s unique.
 Most games are shoot-em-up or that kind of stuff.
 This one feels like there’s more of a core purpose kind of game.
-I was thinking about the arc of the story, it feels like a Disney story it has that kind of a pull on the heart string.
+I was thinking about the arc of the story, it feels like a Disney story.
+It has that kind of a pull on the heart string.
 It clearly appeals to a non-gamer.

 One imagines Tim counted himself among that group.